SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-The dropdown for the item property is initiated similarly to the dropdown for the list property.
-The only difference is, that because after selecting a list the items dropdown has to be refreshed, an instance of the control has to be assigned to the class variable.
+The dropdown for the item property is initialized similarly to the dropdown for the list property.
+The only difference is that because after selecting a list the items dropdown has to be refreshed, an instance of the control has to be assigned to the class variable.

 ### Load items for the selected list

-Initially, when no list is selected the items dropdown is disabled and becomes enabled after the user selected a list.
-After selecting a list the items dropdown should also load list items from that list.
+Initially when no list is selected, the items dropdown is disabled and becomes enabled after the user selects a list.
+After selecting a list the items dropdown also loads list items from that list.
 To implement this logic extend the previously defined **onListChange** method to:

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {